-Ieoh Ming Pei, the Chinese-American architect who is arguably the greatest living member of the modernist generation of architects, turns 97 today.
+Chinese-American architect Ieoh Ming Pei (April 26, 1917-May 16, 2019), is arguably the greatest living member of the modernist generation of architects.
 When he received his Pritzker Prize in 1983, the jury citation stated that he "has given this century some of its most beautiful interior spaces and exterior forms."

-Though known as a modernist, Pei has rejected the implications of globalism inherent in the "International Style," instead advocating contextual development and variation in style.
+Though known as a modernist, and notable for his forms based upon arrangements of simple geometric shapes such as triangles, circles, and squares, Pei has rejected the implications of globalism inherent in the "International Style," instead advocating contextual development and variation in style.
 He has commented that "the important distinction is between a stylistic approach to the design; and an analytical approach giving the process of due consideration to time, place, and purpose."
-On a trip to China in 1974 he even urged Chinese architects to look more to their architectural tradition, rather than designing in a Western style.
+On a trip to China in 1974, he even urged Chinese architects to look more to their architectural tradition, rather than designing in a Western style.

 Check out some of Pei's greatest works featured on ArchDaily via the thumbnails below, and more coverage below those: